dnardini16/DataSciencePokemon/README.md

 *Projects for Natural Language Processing.*

 * [NLTK](https://github.com/nltk/nltk) - NLTK (Natural Language Toolkit) is a suite of open source Python modules, data sets, and tutorials supporting research and development in Natural Language Processing.

+## Scientific Computing

+*Projects for Scientific Computing.*

+* [Numpy](https://github.com/numpy/numpy)- The fundamental package for scientific computing with Python.
+* [Scipy](https://github.com/scipy/scipy)- SciPy library main repository

+## Statistics

+*Projects for Statistics.*

+* [Statsmodels](https://github.com/statsmodels/statsmodels) - Statsmodels: statistical modeling and econometrics in Python
+* [Pingouin](https://github.com/raphaelvallat/pingouin) - Statistical package in Python based on Pandas

+## Time Series

+*Projects for Time Series.*

+* [Orbit](https://github.com/uber/orbit) - A Python package for Bayesian forecasting with object-oriented design and probabilistic models under the hood.
+* [Skrime](https://github.com/sktime/sktime) - A unified framework for machine learning with time series
+* [Darts](https://github.com/unit8co/darts) - A python library for user-friendly forecasting and anomaly detection on time series.
+* [Prophet](https://github.com/facebook/prophet) - Tool for producing high quality forecasts for time series data that has multiple seasonality with linear or non-linear growth.
+* [Kats](https://github.com/facebookresearch/Kats) - Kats, a kit to analyze time series data, a lightweight, easy-to-use, generalizable, and extendable framework to perform time series analysis, from understanding the key statistics and characteristics, detecting change points and anomalies, to forecasting future trends.